 All RSN Degree students are required to pay a Studio Fee in years one and two.
 This is a great way of helping you to learn to use the specialist materials for technical stitch without having to source them yourself.
-All technical stitch units are core units.
-The studio fee for year one is currently £130 and approximately £60 in year two.
-We supply the materials to you so that you don’t have to worry about sourcing materials from specialist suppliers.
+All technical hand embroidery modules are core modules.
+The studio fees are published annually for new and returning students.
 You will be expected to fund costs for other specialist materials for your practice and theory units / trips and visits during the course.
-Costs for this will vary according to project and subject and UCA have included the following information here.
+Costs for this will vary according to project and subject and Kingston University have included the following information here.

 Where can I get support for funding?

-There is a range of financial support and funding available from both UCA and the Government to assist you with your study expenses.
-If you have any queries regarding tuition fees, please email the UCA enquiries service or call them on +44 (0) 1252 892883.
+There is a range of financial support and funding available from both Kingston University and the Government to assist you with your study expenses.
+If you have any queries regarding tuition fees, please contact the Student Financial Advice and Help team

 Does the RSN offer Bursaries?